 So calling Burning Man a festival is extremely reductive.
 Yes, it offers the best entertainment the world has ever seen but that is only one of the many pillars that is built on.
 Art, entertainment, communal life, spirituality, open-mindedness, and creativity make up the cultural fabric of this civilization.

 Burning Man is perceived as a wild place but that is a very shallow approach if you don’t know where it is coming from.
 One of the biggest values of Burning Man is creating a safe space for everyone.
-While in our everyday societies the moral code is determined much by cultural taboos (about nudity, sexual preferences, jobs, appearances, etc), here the morality is about being absolutely judgment-free about personal choices.
-As a result, people lower their guards, open up their hearts and let themselves free.
+While in our everyday societies the moral code is shaped much by taboos (about nudity, sexual preferences, jobs, appearances, etc), here the moral code is built around about being absolutely judgment-free about personal choices.
+In a way, taboos are the taboo here. 🙂 A judgement-free allows people to lower their guards, open up their hearts and let themselves be free.

 This is exactly why everyone has a unique experience of Burning Man.
-Nowhere else in the world you can be so free in your choices.
+Nowhere else in the world you can be so free to be simply your true self.
 Everyone follows their own inner call.
 Some find themselves at the fighting pit, others dancing naked on an art car or handing out warm omelets at dusk.
 Here they are all equally acceptable ways to participate in this society and all are typical Burning Man.
 In other words, Burning Man is what you make of it.